 Gaining access to resources related to teaching with educational technology, such as conference information, articles, and websites.

-Consulting with the FSS team about publishing in the area of teaching with technology.
+Consulting with the TLT team about publishing in the area of teaching with technology.

 The ETTF program will require a time commitment on the part of participants.
 Fellows will commit to: